dyb5784/dwell-fiber/docs/making-of.md

 ## Project Genesis

-Dwell-Fiber started as a practical demonstration of the **fibered-functor compiler framework**, showing how Network-Utility-Maximisation (NUM) principles could be applied to system resource management.
-The project proves that compiler passes can be viewed as contravariant functors over resource budgets, with strong theoretical guarantees.
+I started Dwell-Fiber as a practical demonstration of the **fibered-functor compiler framework**, showing how I could apply Network-Utility-Maximisation (NUM) principles to system resource management.
+The project shows how compiler passes can be viewed as contravariant functors over resource budgets, with strong theoretical guarantees.

 ## Core Design: The 300-Line Heart